Produce 101: Lettuce

 Gourmet salad mix, mesclun mix, spring mix, field greens, fancy salad… it’s all the same thing–just a different name.
 It doesn’t get a USDA grade, but it does add a great splash of color to your menu.
 It broadens the flavor palette, texture, and eye-appeal of an otherwise monotone item and it just looks really nice.
 As with all lettuces, you want to keep it really cold, and you want to turn fast because it’s already been cut and will break down a little faster.
 For this item, you want to keep it really dry.
 The red and burgundy leaves are naturally more susceptible to decay.

-Hydroponic vs. field-grown Boston lettuce
+Hydroponic vs. Field-grown Boston lettuce

 Hydroponic Boston is a lot softer and more tender than field grown Boston.
 The heads are more open, they’re a little looser, but they’re also much more uniform and they’re typically a little cleaner.
 Since it is a whole head, like all lettuce, you will want to wash it before you use it.
-Sometimes these are packed with the root ball attached–which is a good thing.
-It increases the shelf life of that item since it is still being fed.
-All you do is trim the root off, wash them, and process as normal.

-Natural Brand
+Natural Brand Lettuce

-Sysco | FreshPoint Natural Brand products are grown, packed, processed or shipped straight from source or actual growing region the crop was grown and/or produced in.
-Click to read more about what Kate had to say when a customer questioned the case price of Natural Brand.
+Sysco | FreshPoint Natural Brand products are grown, packed, processed, or shipped straight from source or actual growing region the crop was grown and/or produced in.
+Click to read more about what Kate had to say about the significant cost benefits of Natural Brand.

 Watch Dan go over Produce 101: Lettuce